Arthur Horner (trade unionist): Early life and political development

+Wartime resistance and imprisonment

-Opposing the First World War from the standpoint of class solidarity, in 1917 he fled to Dublin to avoid arrest for ignoring his call-up papers.
-Horner was a supporter of demands for Irish Home Rule and became involved with the rebel factions from the 1916 Easter Rising, joining the Irish Citizen Army.
-Horner said that he chose Ireland because he believed the "Irish are the only people waging a war of real freedom" On his return to Britain he was arrested by the police and handed over to the army.
-For disobeying orders he was sentenced to six months hard labour at Wormwood Scrubs.
-After he had served his sentence he was refused the amnesty made available after the war to most conscientious objectors, rearrested and sent to Carmarthen jail.
-The SWMF campaigned for his release and to this end secured his election in absentia as checkweighman at Mardy Colliery, one of the most militant collieries in the Rhondda valleys.
-To add to the pressure on the authorities Horner began a hunger strike, refusing both food and water.
-After six days this combination of tactics secured his release in May 1919.
+Opposing the First World War on grounds of class solidarity, Horner fled to Dublin in 1917 to avoid arrest for ignoring his call-up papers.
+As a supporter of Irish Home Rule, he became involved with rebel factions from the 1916 Easter Rising and joined the Irish Citizen Army.
+Horner explained that he chose Ireland because he believed the "Irish are the only people waging a war of real freedom" Upon his return to Britain, he was arrested by police and handed over to the army.
+For disobeying orders, he was sentenced to six months' hard labour at Wormwood Scrubs.
+After serving his sentence, he was denied the amnesty granted to most conscientious objectors after the war and was rearrested and sent to Carmarthen jail.
+The SWMF campaigned for his release and secured his election in absentia as checkweighman at Mardy Colliery, one of the most militant collieries in the Rhondda valleys.
+To increase pressure on the authorities, Horner began a hunger strike, refusing both food and water.
+After six days, this combination of tactics secured his release in May 1919.

-Member of the Communist Party of Great Britain and Trade Union leader
+Communist Party membership and early trade union leadership

 Horner became a founding member of the Communist Party of Great Britain (CPGB) in 1921.
 He was part of the nucleus of Communists who founded the National Minority Movement in August 1924.
-Elected to the Executive Committee of the SWMF in 1926, he played a leading role in the ten-month-long countrywide lockout of coalminers in 1926, following the General Strike.
+Elected to the executive committee of the SWMF in 1926, he played a leading role in the ten-month-long countrywide lockout of coalminers in 1926, following the General Strike.